Five Natural Remedies for Symptoms of Endometriosis

 5. Rest regularly

-- Factors such as stress, fatigue and days where it seems like you cannot fulfill your responsibilities are exhausting.
+- Remember that factors such as stress, fatigue and days where it seems like you cannot fulfill your responsibilities are exhausting